New Brunswick Boating

-If you are planning to visit Fredericton on your boating trip, halfway between Fredericton and Saint John there is a small village of Gagetown.
+If you are planning to visit Fredericton on your trip, halfway between Fredericton and Saint John there is a small village of Gagetown.
 On the west side of Gagetown Island the Gagetown Marina has easy access floating docks with rooms for visitors.
-There is a famously quaint dockside pub called the Old Boot Pub which is an attraction for many as the perfect spot to enjoy lunch by the water.
+There is a famously quaint dockside pub called the Old Boot Pub.
+It is an attraction for many as the perfect spot to enjoy lunch by the water.
 Once you do reach the province of Fredericton, powerboats can anchor downtown at the Regent Street Wharf.
 During mid-September you can enjoy a five-day long Harvest Jazz and Blues Festival.

 The Miramichi Boating and Yacht Club opens from May through to October and provides 24 hour services during its peak seasons.
 Launch fees are $15 tax included and they offer fuel and sewage pump-out.
 The Station Wharf Marina is a full service marina with a 400’ commercial wharf that offers gas and diesel fuel, retail boating accessories, boat tours and a holding tank pump station.
-The Rodd Miramichi River Hotel is located next to the wharf if you were planning on staying the night and offers beautiful water-side views, dinner and drinks.
+The Rodd Miramichi River Hotel is located next to the wharf if you were planning on staying the night.
+It offers beautiful water-side views, dinner and drinks.

 The Grand Lake

 Grand Lake is located in central New Brunswick, about 40 km east of Fredericton.
 It’s the province’s largest, body of freshwater with a total of 20 km in length and 5 km wide.
-It drains through the Jemseg River and the Grand Lake Meadows, eventually making its way into the Saint John River and out to the Bay of Fundy through Saint John.
+It drains through the Jemseg River and the Grand Lake Meadows.
+It eventually makes its way into the Saint John River and out to the Bay of Fundy through Saint John.
 There are perfect campsites and exciting boating activities to uncover all summer long.
 There is a diversity of fish species from Rainbow Smelt to Striped Bass that anglers will enjoy when they visit this Lake.

 You can enjoy a unique vacation experience on a houseboat.
 This is a stress-free way to see the beauty of the waterways and the communities that surround them.
-Dock the boat for the day and play a round of golf on the nationally acclaimed course or explore the farmer’s market and unique shops on the Fredericton waterfront.
+Dock the boat for the day and play a round of golf on the nationally acclaimed course.
+Explore the farmer’s market and unique shops on the Fredericton waterfront.
 For those who enjoy canoeing or kayaking, there is much to explore on the waterways of New Brunswick.
 Everything from the highest tides in the world to exhilarating river rapids, calm lakes and bays.